elastic/apm-agent-android/buildSrc/README.md

 project, this tool takes care of checking what are the types of the projects (either Java library, Android library or Gradle plugin) and sets their deployment configuration accordingly.

+### Publishing parameters

+- `Group ID`: It comes from the root "gradle.properties" file, it's a property named `group`.
+- `Artifact ID`: It's the module's dir name, for example, for the module `android-sdk`, its artifact id will be `android-sdk`.
+- `Version`: It comes from the root "gradle.properties" file, it's a property named `version`.

 ### Publishing to Maven Central

 The Maven Central (Sonatype OSSRH Nexus) deployment is configured using the